-The following tips will help you to pick the right tech stack that won’t let you down during the development process.
+The following tips will help you pick the right tech stack that won’t let you down during the development process.

 1. Your Experience is in the First Place

 That’s simple, use the skills you already have.
 If you have a team of .NET developers, use them to build a web app.
 Learning new technologies is great, but it is a time-consuming process.
-It’s better to build a web app based on the previous experience with some technology.
+It’s better to build a web app based on previous experience with some technology.
 Thus, the development process will be held faster and cheaper.

 2. Decide on the Requirements

 Firstly, conduct market research.
 Define your target audience and think about how you can engage it.
 Then, decide on the project’s complexity.
 Maybe you need a simple landing page, or you will build an eCommerce website.
 Both of these web apps require different tech stacks.
 So, take care of this issue.

 Technologies used in software development are changing in the blink of an eye.
 Even though we’ve discussed that it’s better to use technologies that you have experience with, still keep an eye on trends.
 If you use unpopular technologies, it’s hard to find support in some issues, because of the small community.
 Also, developers of some out-of-date programming languages and frameworks may stop supporting them.
 This factor may hurt the scalability of the project.